mtmeyer/create-react-figma-plugin/README.md

 **Erros in the console:**

 You will notice errors in the console which relate to Figma specific functions (e.g. `window.onMessage`) that you can call from the UI.
-This is not an issue as these should work when run in Figma (assuming the code is all correct of course 🤓)
+This is not an issue as these should work when run in Figma (assuming the code is bug free of course 🤓)

 **Width & height:**